2025 North Sea ship collision: Analysis

 Chris Parry, a retired rear admiral with the Royal Navy, believed that the crash was caused by negligence, based on the likelihood of anchored ships being present in the area and the danger of travelling through at speed.
 It was a particularly busy area for shipping as it was a direct route to the Netherlands and Germany, as well as Scandinavia.
 Maritime analyst David McFarlane stated the AIS can provide warning of other vessels within 24 mi, and that both ships should have had lookouts.
 He also noted that a ship at anchor could take up to an hour to raise it, which would impede its ability to avoid a collision.
 A computer reconstruction by Khalique suggested that the lookouts may not have been performing their duties optimally; while fog would have hampered visibility for them, they may not have been checking their radar.

 The Marine Accident Investigation Branch (MAIB) is leading an investigation with assistance from the U.S. National Transportation Safety Board and Portuguese Marine Safety Investigation Authority, part of which will involve recovery of the vessels' voyage data recorders.
 The investigation's early findings reported that Solong was travelling a route it regularly took.

 On 3 April 2025 the MAIB released an interim report, with new images of the incident.
 The report said "Neither Solong nor Stena Immaculate had a dedicated lookout on the bridge."
 The MAIB said its full investigation would examine "navigation and watchkeeping practices, manning and fatigue management, the condition and maintenance of the vessels involved and the environmental conditions at the time of crash."

 Legal

 After the Coastguard called off the search for the missing crewmember on 11 March, Humberside Police opened a criminal investigation and arrested Solongs 59-year-old Russian captain on suspicion of gross negligence manslaughter.
 On 14 March he was charged with the offence and was remanded in police custody to appear at Hull Magistrates Court the following day.
 On 15 March no application for bail was made and the captain was remanded in custody.
 No pleas were entered and he appeared on 14 April at the Old Bailey to confirm his identity, and on 30 May, he pleaded not guilty before the court via video link from prison.
-A trial date has been set for 12 January 2026.
+A trial date was set for 12 January 2026.
+On 2 February 2026, following a trial at the Old Bailey, he was found guilty of gross negligence manslaughter.
+On 5 February 2026, Mr Justice Andrew Baker sentenced him to six years imprisonment.